tchmieleski/Hello-Express/README.md

 Hello-Express
 =============

-Hello World using the Express framework with Node.js

-Hello World app showing the difference between form 1
+Hello World app using the Express framework with Node.js to show the difference between two function forms: form 1

 ```
 var someFunction = function(stuff) {